Research

 My PhD dissertation was titled Automorphic Forms in String Theory: From Moonshine to Wall Crossing.

-My current research is in physical mathematics and lies on the interface of computation, number theory, algebraic geometry and applications to the natural and applied science, mostly physics (quantum field theories).
+My current research is in physical mathematics and lies on the interface of computation, number theory, algebraic geometry and applications to natural and applied sciences, mostly physics (quantum field theories).

 The topics I work with include the theory of motives, Hodge theory, zeta/L-functions, automorphic forms, Galois theory, arithmetic statistics, differential equations, special and transcendental functions.
 I adopt the following research philosophy:

-1. Use physical insight to formally prove results in arithmetic geometry.
-This also means formalizing results in physics, which is not the easiest of things.
+- Use physical insight to formally prove results in arithmetic geometry.
+This also means formalizing results in physics.

 Mathematics